 I agree with the importance of an emergency fund and savings but I have started to question the best place to keep the emergency fund.
 Especially for someone who is saving 20-60% of their income.
 Does this need to be in a basic savings account earning zero interest?
 I think it’s so important to get your money working for you.
 We explored this in an episode with Big ERN.
 Don’t misunderstand, I think it’s incredibly important to be able to weather a financial storm and have a clear plan in place, but to be honest I skipped this step and went right to investing.

-Insurance is a backstop; if I have a death in the family, or my house burns down, or the car breaks down.
-I have to cover the max out of pocket but after that, I am in the clear.
+Insurance is a backstop; if I have a death in the family, or my house burns down, or the car is totaled.
+I have enough to cover the max out of pocket but after that, I am in the clear.

 This is where the personal factors come in and you have to weigh in how secure is your job?
 What would you do if you lost your job?